Capri Holdings Limited (CPRI): Skating on Thin Ice? We Know the Answer

 Is It Worth Investing in Capri Holdings Limited (NYSE :CPRI) Right Now?

-Capri Holdings Limited (NYSE:CPRI) scored a price-to-earnings ratio above its average ratio, recording 18.40 x from its present earnings ratio.
-Plus, the 36-month beta value for CPRI is at 2.43.
-Opinions of the stock are interesting as 14 analysts out of 23 who provided ratings for Capri Holdings Limited declared the stock was a “buy,” while 2 rated the stock as “overweight,” 7 rated it as “hold,” and 0 as “sell.”
+Capri Holdings Limited (NYSE:CPRI) scored a price-to-earnings ratio above its average ratio, recording 15.10 x from its present earnings ratio.
+Plus, the 36-month beta value for CPRI is at 2.48.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse